Bkumalaa/bkumalaa.github.io/essays/TypeScript.md

 <img width="400px" class="rounded float-start pe-4" src="../img/javascript-to-typescript.png">

-*My TypeScript Journey: Diving into a New Language*

 Within the first two weeks of class for ICS 314, we were introduced to a coding language that I am somewhat familiar with, without even knowing it: TypeScript.
 I say this because I have some experience working with JavaScript when I was in high-school but haven't used it in a while.
 With a mix of homework assignments and practice WODs (workout of the day), I found the experience to be both exciting and stressful.

 ## Thoughts on TypeScript